This is my second article in my ‘Skin:’ series and is a positive step in my Skin journey. I trialled Skin Salvation for 7 days, lets see the results…

 Is Skin Salvation affordable?

 That’s not a bad price to be fair.
-There are premium moisturisers out there that cost just the same and full of perfume and other additives that are “Clinically” tested.
-In my case a small amount of Skin Salvation went along way.
+There are premium moisturisers out there that cost just the same and are full of perfume and other additives that are “Clinically” tested.
+In my case, a small amount of Skin Salvation went a long way.

 I was gifted a 60ml jar (£12.99).
 Based on the amount I’ve used in 7 days I’m estimating that will last me approx. 6 weeks.
 That’s only 40p per day… which to me is an insignificant cost even if it just stops my face itching all of the time.

 Thoughts on Skin Salvation

 I am really surprised at how well Skin Salvation has actually worked.
 I was dubious at first, but I can honestly say I have seen a significant improvement in my skin.
 The result of the salve would be different for each person, so I can only give an opinion on how this product worked for me.

 It’s only been 7 days and I’ve seen a big improvement already.
 I will be continuing to use the salve for sure!
 If you have a dry skin condition I would definitely give Balmonds Skin Salvation a try.

 I have teamed up with Balmonds Skincare to offer my readers a 20% discount on their order.
 If you wish to order Skin Salvation or any other related product, you can by visiting the Balmonds Skin Care website.
 Use Coupon code NORTHERNDAD20 at the checkout for your 20% discount.